CyberCookie/siegel/README.md

 <br /><br /> -->

-Here we initialize a demo project in a current dirrectory along with `package.json` (if not yet exists)<br />
+Here we have initialized a demo project in a current dirrectory along with `package.json` (if not yet created)<br />
 Now you have project skeleton with preconfigured Siegel in it!<br />
 Use various `npm commands` from the new `package.json` to perform build, code validation and static serving in development or production modes<br />
 Bootstrap newly created project with:<br />